ashikranjan/grad_cerm/README.md

 10001

-from the above example we can see that Nth day have relation with previoud days and that can be formulated as

-f(n) = f(n - 1) +  f(n - 2) + f(n - 3) + f(n - 4)
+from the above example, we can see that the Nth day has a relation with previous days and that can be formulated as f(n) = f(n - 1) +  f(n - 2) + f(n - 3) + f(n - 4)